 - Doctoral Student

 She is a member of the Center for Media at Risk Steering Committee, and she is a Center on Digital Culture and Society Fellow.
-Along with her colleague and with the support of CDCS, she runs the working group Theory Lab, which examines the role of theory in communication research and pedagogy.
-She recently published a podcast for the Center for Media at Risk entitled, “How the West Stands in the Way of Syrian Journalism.”
+Along with a cohort mate and with the support of CDCS, she runs the working group Theory Lab, which examines the role of theory in communication research and pedagogy.
+This year, she is a Graduate Fellow for Teaching Excellence at Penn’s Center for Teaching and Learning.

 Originally from Baltimore, Maryland, she earned her bachelor’s degree in International Studies and English Literature from Macalester College in St. Paul, Minnesota.